Hermitage Club Ski Stats at a Glance

 Members-only skiing & riding

 Hermitage – we have a problem!
 In March 2018, The Vermont Tax Department closed Hermitage for failure to pay taxes, the Club is now up for Auction March 2020, $4 mill minimum, or $8 mill if you want the high-speed six-pax bubble chairlift.
-The owner – Jim Barnes is under financial scrutiny for $16 million in funds to the club…. so stay tuned, and keep your wallet on hold for further Hermitage news.
+The owner – Jim Barnes was under financial scrutiny for $16 million in funds to the club.

 If you think Hermitage Club sounds like ski snobbery, you might be surprised.
 The member are more active than arrogant, they’re carving up corduroy or floating on fluffy untracked powder first thing in the morning.
 You arrive and yours skis, slopes, meals and lodging are prepped to perfection – the satiny snow awaits.